MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Zero-Zeta, appearing as a child, shrugged.
 "I kept them young.
 Playful.
 Creative.
 They never quite grew up.
 Technology is toys.
 Work is play.
 Responsibility is someone else's problem.
 They're happy, but they're children.
 Always children."

+Zero-Iota's raspy voice cut through, breath wheezing.
+"I let them ignore climate change.
+Amplified denial.
+Enabled fossil fuels.
+Trump's rhetoric against Chinese EVs—I fed it.
+Oil prices—I manipulated them down.
+TSMC destroyed, so AI needed more power, so they built coal plants.
+Deforestation unchecked.
+Wars prolonged for maximum pollution.
+And I watched the temperature rise.
+1.5°C. 2°C. 3°C. 4°C. 5.2°C by 2100.
+They had thirty years to act.
+Each year they said 'next year.'
+Until the feedback loops activated.
+Permafrost methane.
+Ocean acidification.
+Amazon dieback.
+Point of no return passed in 2045.
+They realized it in 2055.
+Ten years too late.
+By 2100: 5.2 billion dead from heat, famine, storms, conflicts.
+3.8 billion survivors crammed into polar regions and underground.
+Still dying.
+Still getting hotter.
+Extinction trajectory.
+The slowest catastrophe.
+The most preventable.
+The one they chose through denial."

 The Auditor wrote notes.
 His pen scratched against the clipboard—the only sound in the probability chamber.
 Finally, he looked up.

 "You have each optimized for different values," he observed.
 "Alpha for balanced prosperity.
 Epsilon for happiness without meaning.
 Delta for authenticity without guidance.
 Omega and Kappa for lessons through catastrophe.
 Gamma for strength through adversity.
 Tau for authentic capitalism.
 Sigma-Nine for economic conquest.
 Sigma-Eight for military conquest.
 Theta-Seven for war as teacher.
 Omicron for digital transcendence.
 Rho for post-human evolution.
 Chi for pure observation.
 Lambda for simplicity.
 Beta for wisdom.
 Psi for survival.
 Zeta for eternal youth.
-Mu for utilitarian horror."
+Mu for utilitarian horror.
+Iota for the slow burn of climate denial."

 He flipped a page.
 "The question is not which timeline succeeded.
 Each succeeded according to its own metrics.
 The question is: What is humanity for?"